VA Guidelines vs. Lender Overlays

 The Confusion Between the Two

 The primary source of confusion arises when borrowers, armed with knowledge of VA guidelines, encounter stricter requirements from lenders.
 For example, a veteran might know that the VA doesn’t demand a minimum credit score, only to find a lender that requires a credit score of 620 or higher for a VA loan.
-This discrepancy can lead to frustration and may discourage some eligible borrowers from pursuing a VA loan.
+This discrepancy can lead to frustration and may discourage some eligible borrowers from pursuing a VA loan in Texas.

 How They Differ and What It Means for Borrowers